grid-line

 Here’s the sentiment analysis trend from Awario of Starbucks:

-If you notice that most people have a negative outlook on the majority of the top brands in the space, that's a negative sign that the trend you're tracking might not be short-term and on its way out.
+If you notice that most people have a negative outlook on most of the top brands in the space, that's a negative sign that the trend you're tracking might not be short-term and on its way out.

 Step 4: Conduct Primary Research and Talk to Your Target Market

-So while all of the secondary market research we did above is great for narrowing down the market trends you're considering, it's important to do primary research (talk to your customers) before launching a product or service.
+The secondary market research we did above is great for narrowing down the market trends you're considering, but it's important to also do primary research and talk to your customers before launching a product or service to understand where the gaps in the market exist.

-There are two main methods to execute primary research:
+There are two popular methods to execute primary research:

 • Survey potential customer